Dedicated comparison page

 Apply Now

-American Express Gold Card is a dining card from American Express with a $250 annual fee, 60,000 points after $6,000 in 6 months, and good to excellent credit.
+American Express Gold Card is a dining card from American Express with a $325 annual fee, up to 100,000 membership rewards points after $8,000 in 6 months, and good to excellent credit.

 • No foreign transaction fee